Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

-In this section, we investigate the forecasting abilities of our MDN approach in various setups where the theoretical density of MARMA models is known or at least the theoretical conditional moments can be calculated by following \cite{Fries2022}.
-To study the relative performance of our method, we proceed with a horse race with existing forecasting approaches.
+In this section, we evaluate the forecasting performance of our MDN approach through Monte Carlo simulations on various MARMA specifications.
+These controlled settings allow us to benchmark against theoretical predictive densities when available, or against theoretical predictive moments.
+We assess the relative performance of our method by conducting a horse race against established forecasting approaches.